lucaswkuipers/SafeTypes/README.md

 ---

-Thank you for considering SafeTypes for your next Swift project – we hope you find it as enjoyable to use as we found it to craft!
+Thank you for considering SafeTypes for your next Swift project – I hope you find it as enjoyable to use as I found it to write.